Febelin/Febelin.github.io/_pages/about.md

 ---

 Hi there!
 I'm a Master of Communication graduate with a rich academic background and practical experience.
 I obtained my master's degree from the Graduate School of the Chinese Academy of Social Sciences, focuing on visual communication and rumor management.
 I achieved grades with a GPA of 4.0/5.0.
-My undergraduate degree is in Japanese from Wuhan University, and I also hold a dual degree in Business Administration.
+My undergraduate degree is in Japanese from Wuhan University, and I also hold a minor degree in Business Administration.

 I have extensive experience in social practice, having interned multiple times at major Chinese internet companies such as Tencent and ByteDance.
 Currently, I work full-time at the China Telecom Research Institute, where my responsibilities include research in network security and product analysis.